Between Two Worlds: The Photography of Lee Marmon

 Lee Marmon, White Man’s Moccasins, 1954, gelatin silver print, Albuquerque Museum, gift of Cate Stetson, PC2021.72.28.

 Lee Marmon (Laguna Pueblo 1925–2021) was a prolific artist and one of the first professional Native American photographers.
 He produced over 100,000 images during his career that spanned over sixty years.
 His iconic imagery has appeared in galleries, books, and homes across the nation.
-In exploring his compelling work, Between Two Worlds will examine the photographic worlds of Indigenous New Mexico and what he photographed outside those communities.
-The exhibit will also celebrate Marmon’s keen eye in both realms and how his photography shifted the public view of Native Americans away from a romanticized and vanishing race toward a more authentic appreciation of everyday Puebloan life.
+In exploring his compelling work, Between Two Worlds examined the photographic worlds of Indigenous New Mexico and what he photographed outside those communities.
+The exhibit also celebrated Marmon’s keen eye in both realms and how his photography shifted the public view of Native Americans away from a romanticized and vanishing race toward a more authentic appreciation of everyday Puebloan life.

 Lee Marmon’s passion for photography began with the world around him and this continued throughout his career.
 Marmon photographed moments and places inaccessible to anyone outside the Indigenous community.
 He also had direct access and relationships with the people he photographed, allowing him to develop a connection in his work.
 Situated between Indigenous and western cultures, Marmon had access to both.